Linda Bloodworth-Thomason: Other work

 Her first novel, Liberating Paris, was published in 2004.
 Variety reported in March 2005 that the Thomasons were working on a screen adaptation of the novel, with actors Michelle Pfeiffer, Billy Bob Thornton, and Dwight Yoakam committed to the film despite there being no completed script.
 It was one of two film projects that the Thomasons were to produce with Jeff Sagansky, the other being a Bloodworth-Thomason script called Southern Comfort, based on a 2001 documentary of the same name by filmmaker Kate Davis.
 A new series, 12 Miles of Bad Road, was slated to debut on HBO.
 The show starred Gary Cole and Lily Tomlin.
 After six episodes of a proposed ten-episode run were shot, the show was dropped by HBO before being broadcast.

 Her documentary Bridegroom premiered at the 2013 Tribeca Film Festival.

 In 2015, Bloodworth-Thomason wrote a revised book to a reworked musical version of First Wives Club.

 Friendship with the Clintons

 The Thomasons' friendship with the Clintons dates to Bill Clinton's days as governor of Arkansas.
+During the 1992 Democratic Party presidential primaries, they were credited with building support for Clinton in Hollywood donor circles, helping override initial skepticism for his centrist ideology.
 The couple created several short-subject political promotional films for Clinton and for other candidates, such as General Wesley Clark's presidential bid and Hillary Clinton's run for the United States Senate.